flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

     - Green lines come on.
     - Deselecting by pressing the pushbutton again, through selecting another channel.
 - CALL:
-    -  When the [SELCAL](https://skybrary.aero/articles/selective-calling-system-selcal){target=new} system detects a call the legend flashes amber (and buzzer sounds).
+    -  When the [SELCAL](https://skybrary.aero/articles/selective-calling-system-selcal){target=new} system detects a call, the legend flashes amber (and buzzer sounds).
 - MECH:
-    - When called from the nose gear bay the legend flashes amber (and buzzer sounds).
+    - When called from the nose gear bay, the legend flashes amber (and buzzer sounds).
 If it is not reset, the MECH light goes off after 60 seconds.
 - ATT:
-    - When called from a cabin attendant, the legend flashes amber (and buzzer sounds).
+    - When called by a cabin attendant, the legend flashes amber (and buzzer sounds).
 If it is not reset, the ATT light goes off after 60 seconds.

 ### Reception Knobs